USC-InfoLab/w4h-icde-demo/markdown/demo_instructions.md

     > password: admin

 2. **Create test2 database**
-    Click the "import page" button, you will see a page like this:
+    Click the "import dataset" button, you will see a page like this:

     ![import_page_create](../static/import_page_create.png)